 How long does the process of getting a subperiosteal implant take?

 These are two-step procedures.
 In the first stage, Dr. Jirik opens the gum tissue to expose the underlying jawbone.
-Impressions are then made of the jawbone, capturing the contours of where the titanium framework will sit and the position of the struts that will hold the crowns or partial dentures.
-He then closes the gum tissue with sutures to await fabrication of your subperiosteal implant.
+Impressions are then made on the jawbone, capturing the contours of where the titanium framework will sit and the position of the struts that will hold the crowns or partial dentures.
+He then closes the gum tissue with sutures to await the fabrication of your subperiosteal implant.

 Once we have the implant, the gums are reopened, and the implant is placed onto the bone.
 In many cases, the framework is attached onto the jawbone with titanium screws.
 The gum tissue is then sutured back over the implant frame, leaving the anchor pieces protruding through the gums.
 In some cases, the permanent artificial teeth can be attached at this point.
 Or it may take one additional appointment.

-These procedures from start to finish will take anywhere from six months up to a year in some cases to allow the jawbone to grow around the implant and for the gums to heal multiple times.
+These procedures, from start to finish, will take anywhere from six months up to a year in some cases to allow the jawbone to grow around the implant and for the gums to heal multiple times.

 Dr. Jirik will discuss your timeline with you during your consultation.